sina5/flask_search/README.md

 # Flask Data Frame Search

-This is sample Flask application to show rows from a data frame
+This is a sample Flask application to show rows from a data frame

 ## Summary